Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 If I get extra support at school, will I still receive this at college?

-If you have a learning difficulty and/or disability and have let us know on your application that you would like support during your time at college, our Additional Learning Support Team will contact you to discuss what support you would like.
-If you have already applied and not told us, don't worry, you can contact our Admissions Team (applications@wvr.ac.uk) and they will update your application.
+If you have a learning difficulty and/or disability and have let us know on your application that you would like support during your time at college, our Additional Learning Support Team will contact you to discuss the support you need.
+If you have already applied and not told us, please contact our Admissions Team (applications@wvr.ac.uk), and they will update your application.

 If you find that you would like some support for your learning difficulty and/or disability once you have started your course, you can also self-refer.
 Your tutor and Progress Coach will be able to help you with this.